prvjapan/pyird/documents/developers/pytest.rst

 How to run tests
 ^^^^^^^^^^^^^^^^^
+To run the tests, make sure that `pytest` is installed in your Python environment.
-To run tests, execute the following command in the root directory of the repository:
+Then, run the following commands from the root directory of the repository:

 .. code-block:: bash

    pytest tests/unittests
    pytest tests/integration

-or,
+Or,

 .. code-block:: bash

    cd tests/unittests
    pytest

-Note that tests in ``tests/unittests`` are automatically executed by GitHub Actions when a pull request is made to the develop or master branch.
+Tests in ``tests/unittests`` are automatically run by GitHub Actions on pull requests to develop or master.

 Unit tests
 """"""""""""